decentralized-identity/keri/docs/Q-and-A-Security.md

 # Q&A section Watchers

-## How can we detect duplicity?
+## *Q: How can we detect duplicity?
 Suppose controller has power over witnesses.
 In a Public setting `duplicity detection` protects the validator from any duplicity on the part of the controller and any resources such as witness that are controlled by the controller.

 Since a given controller in a public setting may not know who all a given validator is using for duplicity detection (watchers etc), the controller can't ensure that they will not be detected.
 And once detected any value that their public identifier had is now imperiled because *any entity with both copies can proof irrefutably to any other entity that the controller is duplicitous (i.e. not trustable)*. \